HeavyMedl/HowToJavaScript/README.md

 	This time we'll define our template using just pure JavaScript.
 The structure of our template is basically the same, we just need a *string* representation of the HTML.
 We can do this using an array.

 	Lets use a new design pattern that we haven't used before.
 Lets create a *templates* object using the **prototype pattern**.
 Similar to our *object literal* `DOMUtils` module, The prototype pattern allows you to encapsulate some unit of work while gaining the benefit of leveraging JavaScript's native support of prototypal inheritance.
-The prototypal object (for example `Function.prototype`) itself is used as a blueprint of each object that the **constructor** creates.
+The prototype object (for example `Function.prototype`) itself is used as a blueprint of each object that the **constructor** creates.
 Another benefit of this pattern is that defining a function on an object's prototype, all child instances of this object reference a single definition of the function.
 They don't make copies for each object instance.

 	Lets create a constructor and a prototype for our new object.